dianadiazc/customer-wa/content/work4/_index.md

 <img src="images/sec.png" alt="drawing" width="150"/>

+{{% notice note %}}
+Security is the number 1 priority for The New Company customer .
+According to the Well-Architected Framework Review (WAFR), you as an AWS Partner recommend to implement some cloud native controls to prevent and detect security issues.
+{{% /notice %}}

 ## Objective

 In this hands-on activity, you will identify which cloud-native solutions can mitigate the risks while providing scalability, reliability, and cost optimization at a low operational burden.
-During this Lab, you will learn how to use cloud native controls like CloudTrail, Security Groups, GuardDuty* and Systems Manager, to secure the cloud architecture.
+During this Lab, mainly you will apply the **Enable traceability** desing principle, learning how to use cloud native controls like CloudTrail, Security Groups, GuardDuty and Systems Manager, to secure the cloud architecture.

 ## Services